 teaching has changed.
 How learning has changed.

-My chalkboard is now an interactive whiteboard, there my chalk, visit this site the computerized
+My chalkboard is now an interactive whiteboard, my chalk, the computerized

 pen that manages my interactive whiteboard, and my tape player, an ipod.